lliryc/media_agents/README.md

 # Media Agents

 This repository contains a project that processes court opinions to determine their newsworthiness based on several criteria.
-The project leverages the `langchain_openai` library to interact with the OpenAI API.

 ## Table of Contents